History of ITV television idents: January 2006: "Brand 2010"

+In April 2005, ITV marketing director Clare Salmon began a plan to rebrand ITV after its fiftieth anniversary in September.
+Campaign refused comments from Salmon, other than the fact that she was at a branding workshop with M&CSaatchi to develop the identity.
+This implied the end of the blue and yellow colour scheme.
+ITV4 became the first channel to adopt the new brand on 1 November 2005.

 On 16 January 2006, a brand new logo and presentation package was launched.
 It aligned ITV1, ITV2, and ITV3 with ITV4.
 This was part of a major rebrand of the ITV network, known as Brand 2010, which also included the News and Sport divisions, as well as off-screen content.
 The rebrand was designed by Red Bee Media following a perception analysis conducted by the audience.
 The results revealed that, although all the ITV channels shared a strong combined brand with the ITV logo, they appeared too similar, lacked distinct identities, and had blurred programming values.
 Additionally, the ITV logo itself was perceived as becoming monotonous.

 The solution was to create a new logo in a rounded-off box, featuring the lowercase "itv".
 It was claimed that this design made the service appear friendly, while retaining the intention of the 1998 logo, but with a fresh and crisp look.
 They then added an extra rectangle on the other side of the channel name.
 All the channels shared this look, with the only major difference being the colour, apart from the channel name itself.
 This provided the distinctiveness and unity they sought.

 The ITV1 idents were created with the idea that ITV1 is "capable of provoking reactions from everyone" and "its programming captures a range of human emotions" leading to the creation of the so-called 'Emotion' idents.
 Many of these were filmed in South Africa and featured a montage of unrelated scenes, such as a man rubbing his bare chest, girls rolling down a hill, and two people hugging trees.
 These scenes represented moods such as joy, pride, sadness, and love, among others.
 In the idents, the 'ITV1' logo would open out and enclose the footage it was superimposed onto.
 The exception to this was an ident featuring the ITV1 logo on a black background, used to introduce the news.

 This look featured one regional ident, 'Pride,' which was used before regional programming and also at the 19:00 and 22:30 junctions on Thursdays, with an announcer sometimes mentioning the regional station, and these were also the last ITV idents to include the region's name onscreen.
 ITV1 Wales also had a full selection of idents for a time, before they switched to using the standard ITV1 idents with 'Wales' added during the live television feed.

 Only two of the four ITV parent companies adopted any part of the look: